Many Sydney Members of our circle of giving reset and reinvigorated Society of Women Leaders on 22 August at our first gathering since March.

 Based on that great update, we assembled an Interim Programs working group on the spot to look into programs we will fund this financial year and report back on their recommendations to the wider group.
 This newly formed group includes Members from both Melbourne and Sydney and they will meet next month to review Red Cross programs that align with our ethos.
 If you were not able to make it to the Fireside Chat and you'd like to be part of this Interim Programs working group, please contact Anita.

 Our generous hostess in her capacity as Chair of the Interim Events and Sponsorships sub-committee told us the exciting news that sponsorships had recently been secured from NAB Private, LK Group, Sydney Dance Company and Paspaley.
 Upcoming events in Sydney include a Boardroom Series Lunch hosted by NAB Private on Tuesday 12 September and a cocktail function at Paspaley's Martin Place flagship store on Thursday 26 October.
 Future events will include a mix of lunches, evening cocktails and more informal evening gatherings at a home of a Member.
 Please let Kerry-Anne or Rowena know if you'd like to host an event in your home or office.

 We were thrilled to present new member Adele McDonald with her bracelet and charm and welcome her to her first SWL event.
 We were also delighted that youth member, Dominica Williamson, was able to join us.

-Our thanks go to all our Members who attended the Fireside Chat, and most especially to Kerry-Anne for hosting and of course Judy for finding time in her busy schedule (remember too that she's Melbourne based) to reassure us of ARC's commitment to our cause.
+Our thanks go to all our Members who attended the Fireside Chat, and most especially to Kerry-Anne for hosting and of course Judy for finding time in her busy schedule (remember too that she's Melbourne based) to reassure us of Red Cross's commitment to our cause.
 We feel invigorated and ready to move forward with much excitement and vigour.